-- To continue to enhance North Carolina's capability to redirect resources to areas of greatest need. - Allow local Workforce Development Boards with greater needs to respond accordingly complying with the redistribution process - Respond to variance in immediate economic/workforce conditions and address national direction. - Flexibility will continue to enable North Carolina, in partnership with Local Workforce Development Boards, to assist citizens and businesses and strengthen both local areas and the state workforce system. - (4) Describes how the waiver will align with the Department's policy priorities, such as: - (A) supporting employer engagement; - (B) connecting education and training strategies; - (C) supporting work-based learning; - (D) improving job and career results, and

-(E) other guidance issued by the Department.
+- More available and varied training offerings for individuals utilizing ITAs via the public workforce system (greater customer choice). - More training providers can lead to lower cost options. - Greater utilization of ETPL by individuals pursing training via ITAs. - Stronger partnerships and relationships between training providers and the public workforce system. - Enhanced ability of local boards to respond quickly and efficiently to immediate local job seeker and employer needs. - (4) Describes how the waiver will align with the Department's policy priorities, such as: - (A) supporting employer engagement; - (B) connecting education and training strategies; - (C) supporting work-based learning; - (D) improving job and career results, and - (E) other guidance issued by the Department.